kaneyxx/twitchio-AFKBot/README.md

 The bot is based on python module [twitchio](https://github.com/TwitchIO/TwitchIO)

 ## Using AFKBot.exe straightly
 You don't need python or related module, but you still need the access token and client-id.
 Please check I posted below (With .py file)

+First execution, please choose N to save pass in your tokens.
+It will save in a .txt file(you can easily modify it by yourself).

 Language and game_id setting you can pass by entering N.
 Errors occur when limit sets beyond 100.